chrisgoding/MegaScript/stuff/Phase4/readme.txt

 Download wsusoffline and build the repo.
 I prefer to build the repo the day before patch tuesday, microsoft usually has all the bugs worked out by then.
-The directory structure should look like
+Running copyrepo.bat should build it into the server properly The directory structure should look like
 \\<server>\MegaScript\stuff\Phase4\wsus:
 bin
 cmd